Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Performance Expectancy (PE)

 Performance expectancy concerns how the new system will help users improve performance in completing the task (Venkatesh et al. 2003).
 It validates why the new system is advantageous for individual performance and improves efficacy.
 It also simulates the decision-making process behind their use of the system.
 In a social context, people accept new technology when they see benefits.
-Performance expectancy describes the importance of new media and technology, influencing a person to use the latest technology (Mortenson and Vidgen 2016).
+Performance expectancy reflects the perceived importance of new media and technology, influencing a person to adopt the latest technology (Mortenson and Vidgen 2016).
 Social media is definitely an advantageous technology in practicing citizen journalism.

 Peng and Miller (2021) stated that people use the WeChat application for social media news because they perceive it as an advantageous tool.
 Based on this statement, this research hypothesized that when people view social media platforms as helpful tools, they will use them to engage in citizen journalism.